My favorite signal for investing in value stocks just lit up…

 Bitcoin Decision Imminent: Last week, the Securities and Exchange Commission (SEC) announced it would decide whether to approve the Winklevoss Bitcoin Trust ETF on March 11.
 As we wrote last year, the ETF would be the first to exclusively track bitcoin.

 In his “Cryptocurrency Survival Guide,” PBL editor Teeka Tiwari says a new bitcoin ETF would be a huge tailwind for two reasons: It would offer an easy way for the masses to invest in digital currencies… And it would offer an easy, liquid way for institutional investors to hedge their portfolios with digital currencies.
 PBL subscribers can read the guide here.
-Not a subscriber?
-Find out how you can get your free report right here.

 From Brian P.: Your publication is great.
 It’s taught me so much about the new topic of cryptocurrencies.
 I see their value… and it is very interesting that you can mine them as an income.
 Have you published any guidance or advice on mining, or will you?